deeptimahesh/outreachy-FL-deepti/README.md

 ## A detailed look into loss functions and optimization methods

-I have had a thorough look into the github as well as the documentation provided for the project.
-With some insights as to the data collection done by Firefox as well as a revision of knowledge of SVMs, margin maximizing loss functions and other optimization methods, these are some improvements which can possibly be carried out.
+I have had a thorough look into the github as well as the documentation provided for the project and also, at community forums which helped in realizing how to approach the problem statement.
+With some insights as to the data collection done by Firefox as well as a revision of my knowledge of SVMs, margin maximizing loss functions and other optimization methods, these are some improvements which can possibly be carried out.

 The loss function used as of now remains a hinge loss for pointwise-ranking which is to be minimized: